-When completing "Section III: Overall Assessment of Mentee" on the Mentee Evaluation form, the Mentor should address these essential questions regarding the mentee's performance:
+When completing "Section III: Overall Assessment of Mentee" on the Mentee Evaluation form, the mentor should address these essential questions regarding the mentee's performance:

-- 1) Does the mentee have a good feel for the mediation process? - 2) Has the mentee learned basic mediations skills? - 3) What mediation skills does the mentee currently lack that should be addressed in subsequent co-mediations or training?
+- Does the mentee have a good feel for the mediation process? - ✤ Has the mentee learned basic mediation skills? - What mediation skills does the mentee currently lack that should be addressed in subsequent co-mediations or training?

-If the rating "1 - Unacceptable" or "2 - Needs Improvement" has been circled for any skill area in Section II on the Mentee Evaluation form, the Mentor must provide a detailed discussion of the specific area(s) in which the mentee needs improvement.
+If the rating "1 - Unacceptable" or "2 - Needs Improvement" has been circled for any skill area in Section II on the Mentee Evaluation form, the mentor must provide a detailed discussion of the specific area(s) in which the mentee needs improvement.

-5. Suggestions for Providing Feedback
+4. Suggestions for Providing Feedback

-The Mentor should provide constructive feedback to the mentee.
+The mentor should provide constructive feedback to the mentee.
 A thorough discussion should take place during the post-mediation de-briefing, one that ensures that the mentee will not be surprised when reading his or her evaluation at a later point.
-The Mentee Evaluation form should not only mirror the discussion during the post-mediation de-briefing, but also demonstrate that the Mentor has reflected on the mentee's performance.
-The Mentor should:
+The Mentee Evaluation form should not only mirror the discussion during the post-mediation de-briefing, but also demonstrate that the mentor has reflected on the mentee's performance.
+The mentor should:

-- 1) Phrase comments in a constructive (i.e., positive, frank, and thorough) manner, beginning with positive feedback on things the mentee did well; - 2) Use specific statements or events during the mediation for illustration purposes; - 3) Adjust the critique to the background and experience of the mediator; - 4) Organize comments for the mentee into the major themes (or stages) of the mediation in order to avoid presenting suggestions in a random manner; - 5) Make suggestions concrete and specific, and give more than one alternative, if possible; - 6) Use his or her own experience to illustrate what not to do; and - 7) Summarize the major points, and reinforce what the mentee did especially well.
+- 1) Phrase comments in a constructive (i.e., positive, frank, and thorough) manner, beginning with positive feedback on things the mentee did well; - 2) Use specific statements or events during the mediation for illustration purposes; - 3) Adjust the critique to the background and experience of the mentee; - 4) Organize comments for the mentee into the major stages of the mediation in order to avoid presenting suggestions in a random manner; - 5) Make suggestions concrete and specific, and give more than one alternative, if possible; - 6) Use the mentor's own experience to illustrate what not to do; and - 7) Summarize the major points, and reinforce what the mentee did especially well.